Qudit States in Noisy Quantum Channels: Noisy quantum channels in higher dimension

 Therefore,the coherence of $\rho(t)$ is less than the coherence of original state when $\sqrt{1 - \lambda} < \frac{-1 + \sqrt{N - 1}}{N - 2}$.
-For different values of $n$ we have plotted the coherence in figure \ref{coherence_plot}.
-In the non-Markovian regime, we can see the typical recurrence behavior.
+For $n = 3$, we have plotted the coherence in figure \ref{coherence_plot}.
+In the non-Markovian regime, we can see the typical recurrence behavior, due to the $P$-indivisible nature of the noise \cite{utagi2020temporal}.

 The fidelity between $\rho(t)$ and $\rho$ is given by

 As $E_0 \ket{G} = \frac{1}{\sqrt{N}} \left[ \ket{0} + \sqrt{1 - \lambda(t)} \sum_{i = 1}^{N - 1} (-1)^{g(i)} \ket{i} \right]$, we have

 Also, $E_i \ket{G} = \frac{\sqrt{\lambda(t)}}{\sqrt{N}} (-1)^{g(i)}\ket{0}$ for $1 \leq i \leq N - 1$.
 Hence, $\braket{G | E_i | G} = \frac{\sqrt{\lambda(t)}}{N} (-1)^{g(i)}$.
 Combining we get